Water D/H in 3I/ATLAS as a Probe of Formation Conditions in Another Planetary System: Methods

-The location of the comet was predicted based on the latest available ephemeris solution from the JPL Horizons database prior to the observations (ref.
+The location of the comet was predicted based on the latest available ephemeris solution from the JPL Horizons database before the observations (ref.
 JPL \#27).
-For all datasets the nucleus of 3I/ATLAS appeared offset by 5$''$ to the East and 0.8$''$ South from the expected ephemeris position.
-This offset was an early indication of the presence of nongravitational forces perturbing the trajectory of 3I/ATLAS.
+For all datasets, the nucleus of 3I/ATLAS appeared offset by 5$''$ to the east and 0.8$''$ south from the expected ephemeris position.
+This offset was an early indication of the presence of non-gravitational forces perturbing the trajectory of 3I/ATLAS.
 All of the datasets were reduced using the ALMA pipeline version 2025.1.0.35 and CASA version 6.6.5.
-Imaging and deconvolution were conducted using CASA task \texttt{tclean} and natural weighing to maximize signal-to-noise.
-A 8$''$-diameter circular mask was used and a stop flux threshold of two times the channel RMS and one times the channel RMS for Band 6 and Band 5 datasets, respectively.
-In the final image cubes, HDO and all methanol lines were confidently detected at similar strengths, while H$_2$O was not detected.
+Imaging and deconvolution were conducted using CASA task \texttt{tclean} and natural weighing to maximize signal to noise.
+A 8$''$-diameter circular mask was used and a stop flux threshold of 2 times the channel RMS and 1 times the channel RMS for Band 6 and Band 5 datasets, respectively.
+In the final image cubes, HDO and all CH$_3$OH lines were confidently detected at similar strengths, while H$_2$O was not detected.

-To extract the spectra, since no continuum flux was detected, we identified the pixel corresponding to the 3I/ATLAS nucleus using line emission maps, as described below.
+To extract the spectra, as no continuum flux was detected, we identified the pixel corresponding to the 3I/ATLAS nucleus using line emission maps, as described below.
 For every spatial pixel, we estimated the noise level from the spectrum as $\sigma_{\mathrm{rms}} = 1.4826\,\sigma_{\mathrm{MAD}}$, where $\sigma_{\mathrm{MAD}}$ is the median absolute deviation across channels.
-This robust estimator is appropriate because the majority of channels in the spectral windows are line-emission-free.
-We then selected all channels with emission exceeding $3\sigma$ and collapsed the cube along the spectral axis, thereby constructing a 2D image.
+This robust estimator is appropriate because the majority of channels in the spectral windows are line emission free.
+We then selected all channels with emission exceeding $3\sigma$ and collapsed the cube along the spectral axis, thereby constructing a two-dimensional (2D) image.
 A symmetric 2D Gaussian with a fixed width matching the synthesized beam was fitted to this image to locate the centroid of the emission, which we adopted as the nucleus position.
 This procedure was applied to the Band 6 data to determine the extraction pixel for both the HDO and CH$_3$OH spectra, and separately to the Band 5 spectral window with CH$_3$OH.
 We extracted the H$_2$O spectrum at the position determined from the Band 5 CH$_3$OH window, which was observed simultaneously.
 Note that although we use single-pixel spectra, each pixel is in Jy beam$^{-1}$ and thus already corresponds to flux integrated over the synthesized ACA beam.